-Copper beryllium can enter the body in three ways: eye or skin contact, ingestion or swallowing, and of most concern, inhalation or breathing.
+Beryllium oxide can enter the body in three ways; eye or skin contact, ingestion or swallowing, and of most concern, by inhalation or breathing.

-EYE CONTACT - As with any metal processing operation, injury can result from particulate irritation or mechanical injury to the eyes from contact with metallic dust, chips or particles.
+EYE CONTACT - No special health risk is associated with eye contact with beryllium oxide.
+As with any material processing operation, injury can result from particulate irritation or mechanical injury to the eyes from contact with dust or particles.
 Use proper protection, such as safety glasses with side shields, goggles or face shields, to prevent eye injury.

-SKIN CONTACT - Skin contact with this material may cause irritation and, in some sensitive individuals, an allergic dermal response.
-Particulate that becomes lodged under the skin has the potential to induce sensitization and skin lesions.
-A cut or laceration received from a sharp edge of copper beryllium material is no different from cuts received by other metals and routine first aid treatment is appropriate.
+SKIN CONTACT - Particulate that becomes lodged under the skin has the potential to induce sensitization and skin lesions.
+A cut or laceration received from a sharp edge of beryllium oxide ceramic is no different from cuts received by ceramic materials and routine first aid treatment is appropriate.
 Cuts or lacerations must be thoroughly washed to remove all particulate debris from the wound.

-ingestion - There are no known cases of illness resulting from the ingestion of copper beryllium containing materials; however, the potential for irritation exists.
-Copper beryllium, as with most industrial materials, is not intended for internal human consumption.
-Ingestion can occur when metal dust, mist or fume contacts hands, clothing, food and drinks which is followed by eating, drinking, smoking, nail biting, etc. Always practice good personal hygiene by not eating, drinking or smoking in manufacturing areas, and wash hands before doing so in designated areas.
+ingestion - There are no known cases of illness resulting from the ingestion of beryllium oxide containing materials; however, the potential for irritation exists.
+Beryllium oxide, as with most industrial materials, is not intended for internal human consumption.
+Ingestion can occur when dust, mist or fume contacts hands, clothing, food and drinks which is followed by eating, drinking, smoking, nail biting, etc. Always practice good personal hygiene by not eating, drinking or smoking in manufacturing areas, and wash hands before doing so in designated areas.

 INHALATION - People who are sensitive to inhaled beryllium particles can develop a serious and sometimes fatal lung disease called chronic beryllium disease ("CBD").
 Chronic (Long Term) health effects may take months or years to develop.
-CBD is a condition in which the tissues of the lungs become inflamed, restricting the exchange of oxygen between the lungs and the bloodstream.
+CBD is a condition in which the tissues of the lungs become inflamed, restricting the exchange of oxygen between the lungs and the blood stream.
 CBD does not occur in most people.
 However, it is not currently possible to tell who is potentially allergic and who is not.
-Therefore, all workers need to be protected and airborne beryllium particles must be controlled by implementing effective engineering and work practice controls.
+Therefore, all workers need to be protected and airborne beryllium particles must be controlled by implementing engineering controls and good work practices.
 Three factors are required, and all must be present for a person to develop CBD.
-First, the individual must be exposed to airborne beryllium in the form of a dust, fume or mist.
+First, the individual must be exposed to airborne beryllium in the form of a dust, mist or fume.
 Second, the particles must be tiny enough to reach the air sacs deep in the lungs; and third, the person must be sensitive or allergic to beryllium.